gunabalan-0411/Machine-Learning/README.md

 * Fraud detection (1% fraud)
 * You should prefer Precision-Recall curve.

+Error rate calculation (- 1 means, it brings the how much percentage up/ shit by reducing 1 to ratio)
+* error_rate = (1- new_accuracy /1 - old_accuracy) - 1

 ### Multiclass Classification

 * Support Vector Machine Classifiers scale poorly with the size of the training set